Bullying drove 13-year-old Rosalie Avila to kill herself, parents say

 And the bullying didn't stop even after Rosalie's death: Charlene said she received a message from a boy related to one of Rosalie's bullies, who mocked the fact that she had to bury her daughter.

-The family will take Rosalie off life-support at 9 p.m.
-PT Monday.
-A GoFundMe for her medical expenses had raised more than $29,000 as of Monday afternoon.

-Rosalie's death has devastated her close-knit family, who enjoyed going to the park together on weekends for family barbecues.
-Charlene said Rosalie's five brothers and siblings are traumatized and can't stand to be home, because their last memory of Rosalie is of her after she hanged herself in her room.
+Rosalie's death has devastated her close-knit family, who enjoyed going to the park together on weekends for barbecues.
+Charlene said Rosalie's five siblings are traumatized and can't stand to be home, because their last memory of Rosalie is of her after she hanged herself in her room.

 "We are an emotional wreck," Charlene said.